 The relationship between a mother and her baby, no matter the method of feeding or what kind of milk is being used, is a special one.
 It is interesting to understand and appreciate the unique characteristics of breastfeeding that go beyond meeting a baby’s nutritional and immunological needs.
-The breastfeeding relationship offers a powerful source of comfort for a mother and her infant while helping to facilitate their bonding and connection (1).
-This is something we see evidence for in research on adoptive mothers who induce lactation to feed their little ones (1).
-For a baby who may have experienced trauma or neglect in their past, breastfeeding can play a special role in their healing journey as they develop healthy attachment relationships (1).
+The breastfeeding relationship offers a powerful source of comfort for a mother and her infant while helping to facilitate their bonding and connection.2 This is something we see evidence for in research on adoptive mothers who induce lactation to feed their little ones.1 For a baby who may have experienced trauma or neglect in their past, breastfeeding can play a special role in their healing journey as they develop healthy attachment relationships.1

 This advice is arguably not helpful or empowering, especially when a mother is often using the breastfeeding relationship instinctually to care for her baby’s emotional needs.
-It is healthy and normal for breastfeeding to play many roles and its important for parents not to be misguided from using the breastfeeding relationship to support their parenting journey on an emotional and psychological level (3).
+It is healthy and normal for breastfeeding to play many roles and it is important for parents not to be misguided from using the breastfeeding relationship to support their parenting journey.3

 As a breastfeeding mother myself, I can say the breastfeeding relationship has been a huge part of my parenting strategy with both my kids and has helped get us through some tricky times.
-I encourage all mothers to use the parenting strategies that feel most instinctual to them, and to celebrate what the breastfeeding relationships has to offer while it lasts, because it won’t last forever!
+I encourage all mothers to use the parenting strategies that feel most instinctual to them, and to celebrate what the breastfeeding relationships has to offer while it lasts--because it's over before you know it!

 3. Le Leche League International.
 (2010).
 The Womanly Art of Breastfeeding.
 Ballantine Books, New York.